rikuf2/basic-csharp/src/content/exercises.md

 ## Deadlines

 Every part will have its own deadline.
-The deadlines are automatic and hard.
+The deadlines are automatic.

 | Part | Deadline       |
 | :----| :------------: |